garfieldius/t3ll/README.md

 Once the file is read, the editing mask will open in a chromium or google chrome window.
 It's interface should be self explanatory as it is very simple and reduced to the absolute minimum.

+Debug logging will write verbose messages to stdout.
+This can be enabled with the flag `-d` or `--debug`.
+This flag must be set before the filename, e.g.: `t3ll -d locallang.xlf`

 ### Approved translations